Atkins Diversity Statement

 Atkins Library is committed to cultivating an inclusive environment where everyone feels welcome and differences are valued and respected.
 We embrace and support the spectrum of human and social identities and strive to create and maintain equity for all employees and users.

-Our statement was inspired by Florida State University Libraries and University of California Irvine Libraries' diversity statements.
+Our statement was inspired by Florida State University Libraries and the University of California Irvine Libraries' diversity statements.

 Atkins Library Racial Justice Plan